 This gives the Council six weeks to consider the proposed works, and if considered inappropriate place a Tree Preservation Order on the tree(s).

-Notification should be made in writing and include the location of the tree(s) and a sketch plan showing the trees and surrounding buildings roads etc. so that the trees in question can be easily identified, and an accurate description of the proposed works, your tree surgeon, or the Councils Landscape Architect/Tree Officer will be able to advise.
+Notification should be made in writing and include the location of the tree(s) and a sketch plan showing the trees and surrounding buildings roads etc. so that the trees in question can be easily identified, and an accurate description of the proposed works (photographs appropriately annotated can be used), your tree surgeon, or the Councils Planning/Landscape Compliance Officer will be able to advise.

 The City Council manages the area's trees in two ways: